Classical & Modern Languages Quick Facts

 - Ancient Greek

-- Bachelor of Arts (BA) degrees in Classics, French, German, Romance Languages, Spanish and Russian.
+- Bachelor of Arts (BA) degrees in Classics, French, German, Romance Languages, Russian, and Spanish.

-- Approximately 60% of CML majors earn a double major—in a second language, Business, Political Science, Biology, Mathematics, Psychology, Communications, Communication Disorders and many other fields.
+- Approximately 60% of CML majors earn a double major—in a second language, Business, Political Science, Biology, Mathematics, Psychology, Communication, Communication Disorders and many other fields.

 - A CML major is a great complement to pre-professional programs, especially in education, medicine, health sciences, and law.